Paid breaks are a right - not an option at Maccas.

 - Casual employees can take 48 hours unpaid carers leave if you need to care for someone that is sick or requires care in an emergency.

-When you take annual leave a 17.5% annual leave loading or the weekend penalty rates (whichever is higher) will also be paid on it.
-Also you may:
+When you take annual leave, a 17.5% annual leave loading or the weekend penalty rates (whichever is higher) will also be paid on it.

-- cash out up to 2 weeks leave per year in some circumstances
+You can apply for annual leave in advance and cash out 2 weeks leave per year in some circumstances.

-Family and Domestic Violence leave: All employees, including casuals, are entitled to 5 days of unpaid leave to deal with the impact of family and domestic violence.
+All employees are entitled to 5 days of unpaid leave to deal with the impact of family and domestic violence.